StarLitePineer/DigitalSystems_Mueen/README.md

-Project: 3-Bit S-Box Encryption Circuit (TTL Implementation)
+Project: 3-Bit Substitution-Box Transformation Circuit (TTL Implementation)
 -----------------------------------------------------------------------------
 The purpose of this circuit is to demonstrate a simple, hardware-based encryption and substitution process using combinational logic.
 The system implements a custom 3-bit nonlinear substitution box (S-Box) built entirely from TTL logic gates, DIP switches, and LED indicators.
 The circuit translates a 3-bit binary input into a unique 3-bit binary output according to a predefined mapping table (substitution table).
 This operation models the transformation step used in many modern block ciphers, such as the Serpent or AES encryption algorithms.